ZhenyingZhu/StudyNotes/AIAndData.md

 VS Code has Claude mode, but the conversation is not able to see.

+Opus is stronger than Sonnet, but cost more.
+Still have illution.

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.